Navigation: Linux Kernel Driver DataBase - web LKDDB: Main index - S index

 Help text

 Specifies the default pre-allocated buffer-size in kB for the HD-audio driver.
 A larger buffer (e.g. 2048) is preferred for systems using PulseAudio.
 The default 64 is chosen just for compatibility reasons.
-On x86 systems, the default is zero as we need no preallocation.
+On x86 systems, the default is zero as S/G allocation works and no preallocation is needed in most cases.

 Note that the pre-allocation size can be changed dynamically via a proc file (/proc/asound/card*/pcm*/sub*/prealloc), too.